Get E-Book

 #nodejs#modules#ESM#import#export#static-analysis

 File extension wins first.
-A .mjs file is always ESM.
-A .cjs file is always CJS.
-No ambiguity, no configuration needed.
-If a file ends in .mjs, Node feeds it to the ES module loader regardless of any package.json settings.
+A .mjs file is always ESM, and a .cjs file is always CommonJS.
+There is no package configuration involved in that choice.
+If a file ends in .mjs, Node sends it through the ES module loader regardless of any package.json settings around it.

 {